 So successful was this project that Compton had, it is believed, around one thousand specimens from overseas in his plant collection – not only from the New World, but also from the Caribbean, Africa and India, making Fulham Palace one of the most important botanic gardens of the time.
 For example, we know that he was the first to propagate the swamp bay, Magnolia virginiana in Europe.

 Given the importance of Compton’s collection, head gardener Lucy Hart decided that as part of the overall restoration project at Fulham Palace it was fitting to reintroduce some of the specimens that Compton was the first, or one of the first, to propagate in this country.
-Thanks to the detailed research undertaken by Dr Mark Spencer, honorary curator (plants) at the Linnean Society, in the records of the Hans Sloane Herbarium at the Natural History Museum and other literature, a database of plants grown during Compton’s time was established.
+Thanks to the detailed research undertaken first by the Lear Associates and then by Dr Mark Spencer, honorary curator (plants) at the Linnean Society, in the records of the Hans Sloane Herbarium at the Natural History Museum and other literature, a database of plants grown during Compton’s time was established.
 This important source of information enabled Lucy to determine the specimens she would like to see reintroduced.